What is Fiction in 50?

 There are five takeaways from this story.

-If you follow me, you’ll get to read lots of these fun stories.
+5. If you subscribe, you’ll get to read lots of these fun stories.

 Join the crew